sohnorman/loadbalancer-service/faqs.md

 # FAQs

-This section contains answers to some frequently asked questions about IBM Cloud Load Balancer Service.
+This section contains answers to some frequently asked questions about the IBM Cloud Load Balancer Service.

 ## How many load balancing options are available in {{site.data.keyword.BluSoftlayer_notm}}?